erikgaas/erikg/blogposts/sample_blog.md

     return Card(image_section, content_section, cls=(CardT.hover + CardT.secondary, "max-w-sm"))
 ```

-Those familiar with Tailwind will see the CSS classes sprinkled in this code.
-You can also see how easy it is to modularize code into different variables.
-I could certainly improve this, but if you start with the return Card statement, it is easy to relate what the Card looks like to the code behind it.

 ## Truly Dynamic Content

-One thing I love about FastHTML and MonsterUI is I can create a blog without any limitations.
-I can publish text, but I can also add in whatever DOM elements I want.
-Here's an example I made just for this post.
-If you login to my site with GitHub you will be logged in and be able to see this GitHub insights component customized to your profile!
+One thing I love about FastHTML and MonsterUI is that I can create a blog without any limitations.
+I can publish text, but I can also embed whatever DOM elements I want.
+Here’s an example I made just for this post: if you log in to my site with GitHub, you’ll be able to see a GitHub insights component customized to your profile!

-Medium would never be able to do that!
-The opportunities ar limitless.
-Code playgrounds, real time dashboards, recommendation systems, whatever you can come up with.
-This is another reason I'm so excited about these libraries.
-In less time I can do significantly more than what I was able to do in pure blogging frameworks.
+A traditional blogging platform would never allow that!
+The opportunities are limitless—code playgrounds, real-time dashboards, recommendation systems—whatever you can dream up.
+This is another reason I’m so excited about these libraries.
+In less time, I can do significantly more than I ever could with pure blogging frameworks.

 ## Resources and Getting Started